 Emissions would not occur directly as a result of this non-project proposal.

 b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Not applicable under this non-project proposal.
+Proposed measures to reduce or control emissions or other impacts to air, if any:

 3. Water